-On r/childfree, these terms get tossed around on a daily basis.
-Just to sum it up for you:
+On r/childfree, these terms are tossed around on a daily basis.

 - Breeders are people who have children.

-- Crotch Fruit is a “colourful” term that is often used in lieu of the word “children”.
+- Crotch Fruit is a “colorful” term that is often used in lieu of the word “children”.

 “I don’t want to have children.”

-Here is a comment from one Redditor, who chose to unsubscribe from the subreddit:
+Below is a comment from one Redditor who chose to unsubscribe from the subreddit:

-In case you’ve never actually visited the place: Here is a basic drill down of some of the topics and titles that are regularly posted there:
+In case you’ve never actually visited the place, here is a taste of some of the topics and titles that are regularly posted there:

 - “They gave my parking spot to a breeder (pregnant woman).”
-Honestly, that was the exact title.
+Seriously, that was the exact title.

 - “My co-worker took time off work to have a child.
 Now she needs to take more time off because she has cancer.”
-In the eyes of the person who posted this, the woman in question was somehow at fault for having taken maternity leave months before she was diagnosed with cancer.
+In this person’s opinion, the woman in question was somehow at fault for having taken maternity leave months before she was diagnosed with cancer.

 - “Women only breastfeed for attention.”